mjlsuccess/PyQtEcharts/README.md

    PyQt5=5.15 or 5.12，PyQt5-sip=12.8.1，PyQtWebEngine=5.12
    ```

-2. How to run:
+3. How to run:

+   a. set the ***htmlfile*** with correct file path in ***main.py***

+   b. open terminal and run:

    ```python
    python main.py
    ```

-3. Currently, it supports 3 styles: Line, Bar, Pie, shown in below; ECharts has lots of styles, you can introduce new styles based on this repo.
+4. Currently, it supports 3 styles: Line, Bar, Pie, shown in below; ECharts has lots of styles, you can introduce new styles based on this repo.

    <img src="result.png" alt="result.png" style="zoom:75%;" />

-4. references
+5. references

    [1] https://echarts.apache.org/examples/en/index.html#chart-type-line